dimadesu/android-rtmp-ingest/README.md

 - `IRL Pro` Discord threads
   - [RTMP Ingest](https://discord.com/channels/996502486535901306/1191179335479087104)
   - [Built-in RTMP Server that can be used as a source](https://discord.com/channels/996502486535901306/1056294460121690132)
-- This is sort of a continuation of this page that I wrote https://github.com/dimadesu/termux-nginx-rtmp
+- This is sort of a continuation of this page that I wrote https://github.com/dimadesu/termux-nginx-rtmp (it's missing a bit with hardware accelarate options though, I'll update it someday).